Get insider access

 Noticeable difference: 0.1dB

-The high-mid value, just like low-mid and mid, is calculated by averaging the amplitudes of each frequency within the high-mid region.
-The final value is then reported relative to our target amplitude of 90dB.
+The high-mid value, like low-mid and mid-mid, is calculated by averaging the amplitudes of each frequency within the high-mid region.
+We then report the final value relative to our target curve.

-Since the high-mid region is where most instruments, especially vocals and leads, get their intensity and clarity from, a headphone with a negative high-mid value would make vocals and leads sound weak and distant.
-Conversely, a headphone with a positive high-mid value may be perceived as sounding honky and harsh.
+Since the high-mid region is where most instruments, especially vocals and leads, get their intensity and clarity, headphones with less high-mid than our target could make vocals and leads sound weak and distant.
+Conversely, you may perceive headphones with more high-mid as sounding honky and harsh.
+That said, extra high-mid can help ensure that vocals and instruments are crisp and clear if you take a lot of calls or if there's a lot of extra bass in the mix.